bat-z/bat-z/README.md

+If I didn't read your text messages like in public or whispers, I'm sorry.
+I mostly didn't notice them or dont know to say anything

 Hal Jordan, Arin, Tara Markov, & Damian Wayne defender

 Hellloo!
 I usually just hang around and then move on to random places.
 I no longer go to the comics area unless I'm with a close friend.